 Chattanooga is a great city to explore all year long, but there’s something special about the Scenic City during the autumn months.
 With spectacular views of fall foliage on the surrounding mountains, Chattanooga transforms into an Instagrammers dream.
-Check out some of the best places to snap the perfect fall photo around Chattanooga this fall:
+Check out some of the most Insta-worthy photo spots to discover around Chattanooga this fall!

 1. Sunset Rock

 Located on western side of Lookout Mountain, Sunset Rock is an infamous area for hikers, climbers, and photographers to hang out as the sun goes down.
 With multiple trails and access points, Sunset Rock can be easily hiked to from other areas on the mountain.
-Grab your camera and a picnic blanket and enjoy the sunset views over the Chattanooga Valley this fall.
+Grab your camera and a picnic blanket and enjoy the sunset views over the Chattanooga Valley.

 Fall leaf cruises are a perfect way to capture Chattanooga’s autumn foliage from the Tennessee Grand Canyon.
 The Southern Belle Riverboat offers special leaf peeping cruises in October and November.
 The photos you’ll snap as you cruise along the Tennessee River will look so great, they won’t even need an Instagram filter.

 If you only have time to snap a photo of one of Chattanooga’s iconic views, Point Park is the place to be.
 Located on Lookout Mountain, Point Park overlooks the historic battlefield and offers views of Chattanooga and the Tennessee River.
 While there are plenty of photo opportunities throughout the 10 acre park, the most iconic spot is between the cannons where the mountain comes to a point.
 Snap your photo, sit back, and watch the likes roll in.